Google Health (Fitbit) Connection Guide

 - Scroll down until you see "Connect a Device".

 - If you already have a device or app connected, you will see it listed.
-Otherwise, you can connect to Fitbit.
+Otherwise, you can connect to Fitbit (Google Health)

-- Fitbit has the ability to sync the following data points to myHC360+: Duration, Distance, Steps, Calories, Sleep, Weight, and Heart Rate (BPM)
+- Google Health (Fitbit) has the ability to sync the following data points to myHC360+: Duration, Distance, Steps, Calories, Sleep, and Heart Rate (BPM)

-Within your Fitbit account, you can check your myHC360+ connection by following the below steps:
+Within your Google Health account, you can check your myHC360+ connection by following the below steps:

-- Open your Fitbit app on your iPhone.
+- Open your Google Health (Fitbit) app on your iPhone.

-- Select the settings (tool icon) in the upper right-hand corner.
+- Select the devices icon in the upper right-hand corner.

 Tracking Water:

-Fitbit users have the ability to use the Fitbit app to "Log some water" throughout their day.
+Google Health users have the ability to use the Google Health app to "Log some water" throughout their day.

 This water logging is separate from logging food or a meal.